Carlos Sainz Jr. entered Formula 1 with Toro Rosso as a Red Bull junior in 2015 as a teammate to Max Verstappen.

 Carlos Sainz Net Worth

-A F1 driver's contract and salary with a team is, of course, confidential information but the contract of Carlos Sainz Jr. is believed to be worth in the region of £5 to £10 million, although personal sponsors such as Estrella Galicia will inevitably boost his annual income.
+A F1 driver's contract and salary with a team is, of course, confidential information, but the contract of Carlos Sainz Jr. is believed to be worth $14 million (salary $8m, bonuses $6m), although personal sponsors will inevitably boost his annual income.

 Carlos Sainz Girlfriend

-Sainz has though been romantically linked with former journalism student and current PR Isabel Hernaez.
+Sainz has though been romantically linked with the Scottish model Rebecca Donaldson.

 Carlos Sainz Family

-As depicted on the hit Netflix documentary series 'Drive To Survive', Carlos Sainz Jr is a real family man.
+As depicted in the hit Netflix documentary series 'Drive to Survive', Carlos Sainz Jr. is a real family man.

 Carlos Sainz Helmets